ericcornelissen/svgo-action/CONTRIBUTING.md

 ## Testing

 It is important to test any changes and equally important to add tests for previously untested code.
-Tests for this project are written using [Jest] and [Sinon].
-All tests go into the `test/` folders and all test files should follow the naming convention `[FILENAME].test.ts`.
+Tests for this project are written using [Jest].
+All tests go into the `test/` folder and all test files should follow the naming convention `[FILENAME].test.ts`.

 The tests for _SVGO Action_ are split between unit and integration test.
 Various commands are available to run the tests, as shown in the overview below.
 You can